 Overview

 Space communication system verification is the demonstration before the customer that the system meets the agreed specification.
-This is usually a combined customer and supplier activity: evidence of verification is provided by the supplier, and accepted by the customer
+This is usually a combined customer and supplier activity: evidence of verification is provided by the supplier, and accepted by the customer.

 Activities